DragzDA69/OSRS_AHK_Scripts/Fertilizer Making/FertilizerREADME.md

 This is **extremely** important in order for the script to work.
 ![image](https://user-images.githubusercontent.com/92201744/136803586-a4b6ef1a-1d72-46d8-9a3e-c9c81b02cd93.png)

-Once you are ready, click **F4** (or your desired hotkey if modified), and watch the fertiliser be made!
+Once you are ready, hover over the first item in your inventory then click **F4** (or your desired hotkey if modified), and watch the fertiliser be made!

 <hr/>